-The Family Dinner Project is a start-up grassroots movement of food, fun and conversation about things that matter.
+The Family Dinner Project is a growing movement of food, fun and conversation about things that matter.
+We are a nonprofit organization currently operating from the offices of Project Zero at Harvard University.

 Over the past 15 years, research has shown what parents have known for a long time: Sharing a fun family meal is good for the spirit, brain and health of all family members.
 Recent studies link regular family meals with the kinds of behaviors that parents want for their children: higher grade-point averages, resilience and self-esteem.
 Additionally, family meals are linked to lower rates of substance abuse, teen pregnancy, eating disorders and depression.
 We also believe in the power of family dinners to nourish ethical thinking.